 - Run the setup to install Disk Drill on your computer.

 - Open Disk Drill and navigate through the initial setup screens.
 You will come to the main window displaying all the drives connected to your computer.
 Select the disk you want to scan and click on Search for lost data.
-For our purposes, it should be the drive with the biggest capacity.

 - While Disk Drill is scanning, it will keep sorting any files that are discovered by their file types.
 You can pause the scan and check out these files by clicking on Review found items.